 Not to mention, the health hazards.
 If you check out stainless steel utensils at a shop, you will find different varieties at a varied price range.
 I have used cookware on both ends of the pricing spectrum and what I have found is that the cheaper varieties start rusting (yes, even though it is “stainless steel”) quickly or its chrome coating peels off, while the expensive ones last for years without causing any problem.
 It is anyone’s guess that cooking with poor-quality cookware is detrimental to your health in the long run.
 Also, certain brands sell cheap pressure cookers without adhering to BIS standards.
+However, such manufacturers have been penalized recently deterring them from indulging in further malpractices.

 With this article, we help you understand what are the most important aspects to look at when buying a pressure cooker.
 We have also tried out 7 of the top-selling pressure cookers to help you understand which one suits your needs the best.